sangjoon-park/AI-Can-Self-Evolve/README.md

   <img src="./assets/results.png">
 </div>

-For example, you can use Shenzen tuberculosis data containing 327 normal and 335 tuberculosis CXRs as test data as above.
+For instance, you can use Shenzen tuberculosis data containing 327 normal and 335 tuberculosis CXRs as test data as above.

 ### Data preprocessing
 After downloading all data, dicom (.dcm) files should first be converted to image (.png) files.